 Some historians go as far as claiming that this marked the start of World War II.
 And when it did start, Mussolini took his place on the world stage like never before.

-Il Duce Enters World War II
+How Il Duce Entered World War II

-Five years after the Ethiopian invasion, Mussolini watched from the sidelines as Hitler invaded France.
+Five years after the Ethiopian invasion, Benito Mussolini watched from the sidelines as Hitler invaded France.
 In his own mind, Il Duce felt it should be Italy fighting the French.
 Undoubtedly, however, the German military was bigger, better equipped, and had better leaders.
 Thus Mussolini could only watch, align himself with Hitler fully, and declare war against Germany’s enemies.

 Now, Mussolini was in deep.
 He’d declared war against the rest of the world — with only Germany to back him up.